JimSchofield/wc-services/README.md

 }
 ```

+Note that `lazyService` is aware when it's being attached to a service and doesn't need to be provided a notify function.

-## Notes on Reactivity
+## Notes on Reactivity and Service lifecycle

 Right now reactivity notifications are scheduled and multiple notifications are deduped.
-This should remove any chance of circular dependencies or multiple calls to re-render by services.
+Also, to avoid circular dependency issues, services are lazily retrieved when they are accessed.

+Services are meant to be long lived and should persist through the life of an application.

 ## Service Provider Class

 The service provider class allows us to set up services without including the custom element on the page.
 This is useful in tests.
 It also provides some methods to set up mocks for services and a way to reset services.
 Example to come.